No Time for Love (1943 film)

-No Time for Love is a 1943 American romantic comedy film produced and directed by Mitchell Leisen and starring Claudette Colbert and Fred MacMurray.
+No Time for Love is a 1943 American screwball comedy film produced and directed by Mitchell Leisen and starring Claudette Colbert and Fred MacMurray.
 Written by Claude Binyon, Robert Lees, and Frederic I. Rinaldo, the film is about a sophisticated female photographer assigned to photograph the tough "sandhog" construction workers at a tunnel project site.
 After saving one of the sandhogs from a fatal accident, she becomes attracted to this cocky well-built man they call Superman.
 Unsettled by her feelings, she hires the man as her assistant, believing that her attraction to him will diminish if she spends time with him.
 Their time together, however, leads to feelings of love, and she struggles to overcome her haughtiness and make her true feelings known.

-No Time for Love was the third of six films starring Colbert and MacMurray, both of whom had previously worked with director Mitchell Leisen.
+No Time for Love was the fourth of seven films starring Colbert and MacMurray, both of whom had previously worked with director Mitchell Leisen.
 The film was shot at Paramount Studios from June 8 to July 24, 1942.
 A special set was constructed for the tunnel scenes, based on blueprints for the Brooklyn–Battery Tunnel.
 A special mix of adobe and water was used to produce the mud in the climactic scenes.
 No Time for Love was released by Paramount Pictures on November 10, 1943, in New York City.
 The film received good reviews in Variety and the New York Times, whose reviewer called it a "delightful comedy" and "a thoroughly ingratiating film".
 The film was nominated for the Academy Award for Best Art Direction–Interior Decoration, Black-and-White (Hans Dreier, Robert Usher, Samuel M. Comer).